Premik/blender_rhubarb_lipsync_ng/dev.md

 * There are still some ogg unsupported format - could have been an user error (ogg file was not really an ogg?)

-## Mapping
-- Mapping preview button.
-Activates the mapped Action on the selected Object(s) or all objects which has mapping.
-- A custom frame-range on the mapped Action can be configured.
-It is now possible to use ***pose-sheets*** and it is no longer necessary to slice individual poses out into the Actions.
-Like for example the `overwrite_shape_action` from the `Faceit` plugin.
-This is also prerequisite for more automated Faceit integration (wip).

-## NLA Bake dialog
-- Auto-trim too long Cues on the NLA baking.
-Enabled by default with some reasonable time.
-- Caputre selection can be now changed directly

-## Capture
-- Import/Export captured Cues to json file (mainly used by unitests )

-## Other
-- Several small UI changes and reorganization
-- Unittests on Github works for all three platforms

 ## Check
 https://github.com/Hunanbean/Papagayo-NGLipsyncImporterForBlender